 - Within four weeks of delivery and after delivery

-If you have chickenpox within four weeks before delivery there is about a 50% chance of you newborn baby being infected.
-There is also risk of newborn infection if you have chickenpox after delivery.
+If you have chickenpox within four weeks before delivery there is about a 50% chance of your newborn baby being infected.
+There is also a risk of newborn infection if you have chickenpox after delivery.
 The chickenpox of your baby may be severe with some newborn babies who develop chickenpox even dying from the infection.

 How can I be checked to see if I am at risk of getting chickenpox?

 A Varicella Zoster antibodies blood test can check your immunity to chickenpox.